fstagni/2025_Rucio_Workshop/slides.md

 - It can be used for managing jobs (via pilots), data, productions, dataset transfers, etc
 - The recently refurbished [diracgrid.org](https://diracgrid.org/) explains everything and has many links for your info

-In general, DIRAC has a pretty active community of users and developers.
+In general, DIRAC has a very active community of users and developers.
 - Apart from the regular zoom meetings, we meet for hackathons 3 times per year, plus once in a workshop.
-Next will be [14-16 Oct 2025 in Prague](https://indico.cern.ch/event/1588323/).
+Next will be [14-16 Oct 2026 in Prague](https://indico.cern.ch/event/1588323/).
 - For the latest presentations, check [our latest WS](https://indico.cern.ch/event/1433941/)

 ---